 Some of the page speed statistics I found most interesting include:

-A one-second delay can result in a 7% drop is sales
+A one-second delay can result in a seven percent drop in sales

-Halving page load time increases conversion rates by 9%
+Halving page load time increases conversion rates by 9 percent

-A one-second delay can lead to a 16% decrease in customer satisfaction
+A one-second delay can lead to a 16 percent decrease in customer satisfaction

-Rob and Josh shared tips on how to improve your site’s page speed, and one of the simplest ways is to decrease image size.
+Rob and Josh shared tips on how to improve site page speed, and one of the simplest ways is to decrease image size.
 I ran a quick test of my own website on testmysite.thinkwithgoogle.com, and I have work to do!

 BREAKOUT SESSION 2